Planck 2015 results. XX. Constraints on inflation: Conclusions

 As in the \Planck\ 2013 release \citepalias{planck2013-p17}, we now ask how robust the \Planck\ results on the tensor-to-scalar ratio are against assumptions on the late-time cosmological evolution.
 The results are summarized in Table~\ref{tab:r_extended}, and some particular cases are illustrated in Fig.~\ref{fig:nsrneutrino}.
-Constraints on $r$ turn out to be remarkably stable for one-parameter extensions of the $\Lambda$CDM+$r$ model, with the only exception the $\Lambda$CDM+$r$+$\Omega_K$ case in the absence of the late-time information from \Planck\ lensing or BAO data.
-The weak trend towards $\Omega_K<0$, i.e. towards a positively curved (closed) universe from the temperature and polarization data alone, and the well-known degeneracy between $\Omega_K$ and $H_0$/$\Omega_\mathrm{m}$ lead to a slight suppression of the Sachs-Wolfe plateau in the scalar temperature spectrum.
+Constraints on $r$ turn out to be remarkably stable for one-parameter extensions of the $\Lambda$CDM+$r$ model, with the only exception the $\Lambda$CDM+$r$+$\Omega_K$ case in the absence of the late time information from \Planck\ lensing or BAO data.
+The weak trend towards $\Omega_K<0$, i.e., towards a positively curved (closed) universe from the temperature and polarization data alone, and the well-known degeneracy between $\Omega_K$ and $H_0$/$\Omega_\mathrm{m}$ lead to a slight suppression of the Sachs-Wolfe plateau in the scalar temperature spectrum.
 This leaves more room for a tensor component.

 This further degeneracy when $r$ is added builds on the negative values for the curvature allowed by \Planck\ TT+lowP, \mbox{$\Omega_K = -0.052^{+0.049}_{-0.055}$} at 95\,\% CL \citep{planck2014-a15}.
 The exploitation of the information contained in the \Planck\ lensing likelihood leads to a tighter constraint, \mbox{$\Omega_K = -0.005^{+0.016}_{-0.017}$} at 95\,\% CL, which improves on the \Planck\ 2013 results (\mbox{$\Omega_K = -0.007^{+0.018}_{-0.019}$} at 95\,\% CL).
 However, due to the remaining degeneracies left by the uncertainties in polarization on large angular scales, a full appreciation of the improvement due to the full mission temperature and lensing data can be obtained by using lowP+WP, which leads to $\Omega_K = -0.003^{+0.012}_{-0.014}$ at 95\,\% CL.
-Let us also finally note that negative values allowed for the curvature are decreased when the running is combined, showing that the low-$\ell$ temperature deficit could also contribute to the estimate of these parameters.
+Note that the negative values allowed for the curvature are decreased in magnitude when the running is allowed, suggesting that the low-$\ell$ temperature deficit is contributing to the estimate of the spatial curvature.